langevin-usgs/modflow-training-princeton2024/build_parallel_mf6.md

 # Building the Parallel Version of MODFLOW 6

-This file provides the instructions for obtaining MODFLOW 6 source code, installing a conda environment with a Fortran compiler and the required compiling dependencies, and building the parallel version of MODFLOW 6.
+These are the instructions for obtaining the MODFLOW 6 source code and building the parallel version of MODFLOW 6.
+Note that requires adding additional dependencies to the `environment.yml` file described on the [software](./SOFTWARE.md) page.

 ## Step 1.
 Clone the modflow6 repository from GitHub
 The following command can be used to clone the modflow6 repository.